-Is Forest Therapy for Real?
+Is Forest Therapy For Real?

-"Forest therapy," sometimes called "forest bathing," comes from Japan, where researchers are studying the physiological impact of spending time in the woods.
-So far, research has indicated that it does have measurable health benefits – it can lower levels of salivary cortisol, the hormone that rises when we’re under stress.
-It can also lower blood pressure and pulse rate and trigger a dramatic increase in the activity of natural killer (NK) cells, which are produced by the immune system to ward off infection and fight cancer.
-Japanese researchers have reported that spending three days in the forest increases NK activity by 50 percent, a beneficial effect that can last up to one month.
+As you note, forest therapy originated in Japan, where researchers have been studying its physiological effects for many years.
+It appears that forest therapy does have measurable health benefits; for example, it can lower levels of salivary cortisol, the hormone that rises when we’re under stress.
+One Japanese study showed that gazing at forest scenery for as little as 20 minutes reduced salivary cortisol levels by 13.4 percent.
+Forest therapy can also lower blood pressure and heart rate and trigger a dramatic increase in the activity of natural killer (NK) cells (produced by the immune system to ward off infection and fight cancer).
+Spending three days in the forest has been shown to increase NK activity by 50 percent, a beneficial effect that can last up to one month.

 Andrew Weil, M.D.